 e73 – Critical

-When your thermostat displays error code e73, it means that the Rc wire is not getting power.
-This will sometimes be as easy as the breaker being shut off, but it can also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s best to get in touch with a local professional.
+This could be as simple as the breaker being turned off, but it could also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s best to speak with a local professional.